A stochastic collocation approach for parabolic PDEs with random domain deformations: Stochastic polynomial approximation

-Other choices of $g(\ii)$, $m$ and $\Lambda^{m,g}$ include the Tensor Product (TP), the Total Degree (TD) and the Hyperbolic Cross (HC) (see \cite{Back2011}).
+This selection is known as the Smolyak sparse grid. \cor{Other choices include the Total Degree (TD) and Hyperbolic Cross (HC), which are described in \cite{Castrillon2016}.
+See Figure \ref{multivariate:fig1} for a graphical representation of the index sets $\Lambda_{m,g}(w)$ for $N = 2$.}

-The next step is to choose the interpolating sparse grid points.
-The most typical choice of the Clenshaw-Curtis (CC) interpolation points (extrema of Chebyshev polynomials) leads to nested sequences of one dimensional interpolation formulas.
-This choice leads to a significantly smaller number of interpolating points compared to the corresponding tensor grid.
-Other choices exists and the reader is refered to \cite{nobile2008a}.
+The Smolyak sparse grid combined with Clenshaw-Curtis (extrema of Chebyshev polynomials) abscissas leads to nested sequences of one dimensional interpolation formulas and a sparse grid with a highly reduced number of nodes compared to the corresponding tensor grid.
+For any choice of $m(i) > 1$ the Clenshaw-Curtis abscissas are given by